-Arrupe 2018 will include two events for the entire school community: an address by our keynote speaker, Fr.
-Daniel Corrou, S.J., on Monday, March 12, and our annual Arrupe Liturgy celebrated by Fr.
-Leo O’Donovan, S.J., on Friday, March 16, followed by a morning of breakout sessions.
+Arrupe 2019 will include two events for the entire school community: an address by our keynote speaker, Jim White, on Monday, March 11, and our annual Arrupe Liturgy on Friday, March 15, followed by a morning of breakout sessions.
 Throughout the week, students will engage with the topic through classroom activities, field trips, and physical displays.
 More information about specific events will become available in February.

-Saint Peter’s Prep is proud to host Fr.
-Daniel Corrou, S.J., as our 2018 Arrupe keynote speaker.
-On the morning of Monday, March 12, Fr.
-Corrou will discuss his own experience working with refugees and officially kick off Arrupe 2018.
+Saint Peter’s Prep is proud to host Jim White, as our 2018 Arrupe keynote speaker.
+On the morning of Monday, March 11, Jim will discuss his experience working with youth who are homeless as executive director of Covenant House New Jersey, and officially kick off Arrupe 2019.